Kylian-tm/kylian-tm/README.md

 ## Future plans
 - To study computer Science
-- Maybe learn Assembly and SQL
+- Learn Assembly, SQL
+- Advance in arduino dev
 - Develop an application

 ## What am I currently working on?